mkfam7/solaxx3_api/README.md

-# Rest API gateway for Solax Inverter
+# Rest API Gateway for Solax Inverter

 ## Overview
 This project implements a Rest API Gateway that manages the data retrieved from a solar inverter.